DPoirier1010/Signature-Script/readme.md

 exactly what the script is waiting for (int, strings...)
 Im using Jinja2 for the templates.

+The path of the file in this repository is not good.

 ### I would like to add a GUI so it's easier for my support team to uses it.